fdebonneval/contrail-api-cli/README.md

 Simple CLI program to browse Contrail API server

 ## Install first
 You can install contrail-api-cli inside a python virtualenv.
-First create the virtualenv
+First create the virtualenv and install the app

     # virtualenv contrail-api-cli-venv
     # source contrail-api-cli-venv/bin/activate